zikrach/ML_workshop/Instruction.md

 http://localhost:8896/notebooks/ML_Game_Scenario.ipynb
 ```

-### III. instruction for those who have installed the Anaconda or have an environment with the necessary libraries (scikit-learn, pandas, numpy, scipy, jupyter, and other).
+### III.
+Instruction for those who have installed the Anaconda or have an environment with the necessary libraries (scikit-learn, pandas, numpy, scipy, jupyter, and other).

 1. Clone the GitHub repository:
 ```